prooph/service-bus/docs/plugins.md

 ## Available Strategies

 - `CallbackStrategy`: Is responsible for invoking callable message handlers, can be used together with a CommandBus and EventBus
-- `HandleCommandStrategy`: Is responsible for invoking a `handle` method of a message handler.
+- `HandleCommandStrategy`: Is responsible for invoking a `handle` method of a command handler.
 Forces the rule that a command handler should only be responsible for handling one specific command.
 - `OnEventStrategy`: Prefixes the short class name of an event with `on`.
 A listener should have a public method named this way: OrderCartUpdater::onArticleWasBought.
 - `ForwardToMessageDispatcherStrategy`: This is a special invoke strategy that is capable of translating a command or event to